RexTheMon/BarrierSpectator/README.md

 #request-development in https://discord.gg/jCxQqSP

-Request plugin for a user in Cube Development.
+Requested plugin for a user in Cube Development.